Judiciary of Indonesia: Supreme Court

-The Supreme Court of the Republic of Indonesia (Indonesian: Mahkamah Agung Republik Indonesia) is the highest court of law.
+The Supreme Court of the Republic of Indonesia (Mahkamah Agung Republik Indonesia) is the highest court of law.
 It is the final court of appeal for criminal and civil verdicts made in the lesser courts, thus they are able to overrule lesser courts' verdicts.
 It resolves dispute on the matter of judicial jurisdiction, and hears request to review previous Supreme Court verdicts due to newly discovered evidence or due to judicial error.
-The latter legal action is known as Peninjauan Kembali, abbreviated into PK.
+The latter legal action is known as "Review of court decision" (Peninjauan Kembali, abbreviated into PK).

 Aside from administration of justice, the Supreme Court are tasked to nominate three people to fill the position for the justices of the Constitutional Court, reviews laws and regulations lower than Acts jointly enacted by the DPR and the President (Judicial Review), and provide opinions as a constitutional requirement for the President before granting executive pardon and legal rehabilitation of convicts.

-The Supreme Court is headed by the Chief Justice of the Supreme Court of Indonesia, currently by Muhammad Syarifuddin.
+The Supreme Court is headed by the Chief Justice of the Supreme Court of Indonesia, currently by Sunarto.